Before I start, let me clear the air.

 I know a lot of people who follow people because they expect a follow back.
 And when they don’t get it in a day or two, they unfollow the artist.
 They’re only wasting their time.

 So, do not, I repeat.
 Do not do that.

-Follow a fellow artist, because you love their work.
+Follow a fellow artist because you love their work.
 That’s exactly what you’d expect from people who follow you too.
-You don’t want to be emotionally blackmailed by a new follower to follow them just because he/she is following you.
+You don’t want to be emotionally blackmailed by a new follower to follow them just because they are following you.
 Right?

 Everyone wants to see work that they really love on their feed.